s0rd3s/whisper-api-server/README.md

 - Use a GPU if available
 - Adjust `chunk_length_s` and `batch_size` parameters
 - Consider using a smaller Whisper model
+- Reduce `audio_rate` if full quality isn't needed

+### Model Loading Issues

+If the model fails to load:
+- Check that the model path is correct
+- Ensure you have enough RAM/VRAM for the model
+- For CUDA issues, check that your GPU drivers are up to date

+## License

+[Your License Here]

 ## Acknowledgements